-This report to the Stadium Authority transmits the Fiscal Year 2019/20 Stadium Authority Proposed Operating, Debt Service, and Capital Budget (Attachment 1) the Public Safety Budget that is required per the SOMP and is prepared by ManagementCo (Attachment 2).
-The budget document includes key components such as the Executive Director's Transmittal Letter, Stadium Operating Budget which includes a breakdown of the Stadium Authority's General and Administrative costs, Shared Stadium Manager expenses including the total expenses and the Stadium Authority's share of those expenses, Debt Service budget, and the Capital Budget.
-In addition, staff has included glossaries of commonly used financial terms in this proposed budget to facilitate understanding the types of revenues, expenses, debt, and capital expenses.
+The Stadium Authority FY 2019/20 Budget includes key components such as the Executive Director's Transmittal Letter; Stadium Operating Budget, which includes a breakdown of the Stadium Authority's General and Administrative (G&A) costs; Shared Stadium Manager expenses, including the total expenses and the Stadium Authority's share of those expenses; Debt Service budget; and the Capital Budget.
+In addition, staff included a glossary of financial terms used to facilitate understanding of the types of revenues, expenses, debt, and capital expenses.

 In accordance with Sections 4.5 through 4.8 of the Management Agreement, ManagementCo submitted the operating, capital, and debt budget for the FY 2019/20 Stadium Authority Budget.
-Staff followed the budget development process outlined in the Stadium Authority Budget Policy in preparing the Proposed FY 2019/20 Stadium Authority Budget.
+Staff followed the budget development process outlined in the Stadium Authority Budget Policy http://santaclaraca.gov/home/showdocument?id=57074 in preparing the Proposed FY 2019/20

+Stadium Authority Budget.
 The goal of the budget development process is that the Budget is presented to the Board and the public at one Study Session and one Public Hearing before its final approval.